inviqa/kafka-consumer-go/tools/docs/advanced/prometheus.md

 ### Dead-lettered message count

 This observer will update a gauge with the latest total number of dead-lettered messages in your database.
+Its name is `kafka_consumer_dead_lettered_count`.

 >_NOTE: You must be using the [DB retries](/tools/docs/configuration.md#database-retries) feature to make use of this gauge._